XinliYu/ML-AI-From-Theory-To-Industry/source/modeling/classic_modeling/02_transformer_models.rst

 After a GPT model produces logits from its forward pass, these logits must be converted into actual tokens through a :newconcept:`decoding strategy`.
 The choice of decoding strategy significantly impacts the quality, diversity, and coherence of the generated text.
 GPT models support several approaches, ranging from simple deterministic methods to more sophisticated algorithms that :ub:`balance quality and diversity`.

+In contemporary large language models (LLMs) such as GPT-4, Claude, DeepSeek, and LLaMA, :ub:`sampling-based decoding strategies have become the preferred method for text generation` (see `Sampling-Based Generation`_).
+These strategies introduce controlled randomness, enabling the production of diverse and creative outputs, which is particularly beneficial for open-ended tasks like conversational AI and creative writing.

+* Traditionally, `beam search`_ has been employed to maintain multiple candidate sequences, selecting the most probable one.
+While effective in tasks requiring high accuracy and coherence, such as machine translation, beam search can lead to repetitive and less diverse outputs, making it less suitable for open-ended text generation.
+* However, today :ub:`beam search still remains a valuable decoding strategy in specific scenarios where generating the most probable and coherent sequence is crucial`.
+Key applications include: Machine Translation, Speech Recognition, Text Summarization, Reasoning and Planning Tasks (e.g. for AI Agents).

 .. code-block:: python
    :class: folding
    :name: unified_generate_with_strategy